 Please upload your data (.csv or .txt)

-Dose-response analysis was developed by the field of toxicology to identify the concentration at which a biological assay responds to chemical exposure.
-Dose-response experimental designs typically include a control group (dose = 0) and at least three different dose groups, typically with the same number of replicates in each group.
-To perform dose-response analysis using metabolomics data, three basic steps are involved:
+1. Repeated Dosing: this experimental design includes a control group (dose = 0) and at least three different dose groups, typically with the same number of replicates in each group.

 Choose